Radiation Safety Training

 |Radiation Area||An area where||5 mrem/hr||or greater is possible at 30 cm from the source|

 |High Radiation Area||An area where||100 mrem/hr||or greater is possible at 30 cm from the source|

 |Very High Radiation Area||An area where||500 rad/hr||or greater is possible at 1 meter from the source|

 Now that you have learned about Radiation.
-Let cover the details for CAMD.
+Lets cover the details for CAMD.

 The CAMD facility typically follows university hours.
-See the beam schedule for more information or to inquire about outside normal hour beam time.
+See the operations schedule for more information or to inquire about outside normal hour beam time.

 Unescorted access to the experimental hall requires that the person have an active security card and radiation badge.
 These may be obtained only after radiation safety training and approval of your CAMD contact person.
 Security cards will be deactivated if you do not renew radiation safety training at annual meetings.

 If you are visiting CAMD please have your escort fill out the CAMD guest log at the entrance to the experimental hall.

 The security access card is obtained from the facility manager after they have received proof of radiation safety training.
 A $10 deposit is required and will be returned when access card is returned.